-In November 2022, the Board of Directors approved a Stock Purchase Agreement (the "SPA") between the Company, Unusual Machines and Jeffrey Thompson, the founder and Chief Executive Officer of the Company (the "Principal Stockholder"), related to the sale of the Company's consumer segment consisting of Rotor Riot, ("RR"), and Fat Shark Holdings ("FS"), to UM.
+In November 2022, the Board of Directors approved a Stock Purchase Agreement (the "SPA") between the Company, Unusual Machines and Jeffrey Thompson, the founder and Chief Executive Officer of the Company, related to the sale of the Company's Consumer segment consisting of Rotor Riot, ("RR"), and Fat Shark Holdings ("FS"), to UM.
 In March 2023, shareholders approved the sale.
+Mr. Thompson is a significant shareholder in Unusual Machines.

-The final, amended purchase price of \$20 million includes \$3 million in cash, payable at closing, with the remaining \$17 million consisting of shares of common stock of Unusual Machines.
+The final, amended purchase price of \$20 million includes \$1 million in cash, payable at closing, a \$2 million secured promissory note, with the remaining \$17 million consisting of shares of common stock of Unusual Machines.
 The purchase price will be adjusted for working capital on the closing date (increased for positive working capital and decreased for negative working capital).
 The Company estimates that working capital at closing will range between \$3.0 to \$4.5 million.
 The number of shares of UM's common stock (the "Unusual Common Stock") to be issued will be based on the initial public offering price for the Unusual Common Stock.
 All of the Unusual Common Stock will be subject to a lock-up of 180 days and be eligible for registration.
 The closing of the SPA is subject to the successful completion of an initial public offering (the "IPO") by UM in the minimum amount of \$5 million, and the listing of UM's common stock on a public stock exchange such as the NYSE or Nasdaq.
 UM filed a registration statement on Form S-1 for an initial public offering of its Common Stock with the SEC.
-UM is required to deposit \$1.0 million cash with the Company upon effectiveness of the registration statement with the SEC.